-The Functional module includes a range of dynamic, functional tests to assess pelvic and lower back control during standard Functional Movement Screening (FMS) tasks.
-These tests include Hurdle Step, Inline Lunge, Overhead Squat, Push-Up, Bird Dog, Plank Tests, Flexion, Extension and Rotation.
+The Functional module includes a range of dynamic, functional movement tests to assess pelvic and lower back control during standard Functional Movement Screening (FMS) tasks.
+These movement tests include Hurdle Step, Inline Lunge, Overhead Squat, Push-Up, Bird Dog, Plank Tests, Flexion, Extension and Rotation.

-The data obtained by the Functional module can be used to generate baselines, track the effectiveness of interventions and track progress and improvement over time to reduce the risk of lower limb injury.
+The data obtained by the Functional module can be used to generate baselines, track the effectiveness of interventions and track progress and improvement over time to reduce the risk of and prevent lower limb injury.

 ViPerform Athletic Movement Index

-The Athletic Movement Index™ (AMI™) is a live assessment screening test, designed to assess functional performance.
-The tests highlight areas of good and poor performance which may put a patient or athlete at risk of lower limb injury.
+The Athletic Movement Index™ (AMI™) is a live assessment screening test, designed to assess functional movement performance.
+The tests highlight areas of good and poor movement performance which may put a patient or athlete at risk of lower limb injury.

 During an AMI assessment, the subject’s legs and core are challenged through six dynamic tests which have been designed to assess strength, flexibility, balance and co-ordination.